An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: Conclusion

 \section{Conclusion}

-An NN based MRAC was implemented using a mathematical model determined based on the bending beam theory during the motion of the wrist section carrying a prosthetic hand.
+A neuro-controller controller was implemented using a mathematical model determined based on the Timoshenko beam theory during the motion of the wrist section carrying the prosthetic hand.
 The implementation of the neuro-controller approach enabled the system to sustain the desired motion trajectories despite fluctuations in the robot's physical characteristics and environmental factors.
 The use of NN enhanced controller performance by decreasing computational time.
 Furthermore, adaptive control strategy facilitated the faster response.
 Simulation studies revealed that proposed controller achieved a lower settling time in comparison to other controllers.
-Additionally, the RMSE and steady-state errors associated with neuro-controller were found to be in the tolerance range ($10^{-3})$.
+Additionally, the RMSE and steady-state errors associated with neuro-controller were found to be in the tolerance range.
 However, during experiments, RMSE values were higher than those observed in simulations, attributed to variations in spring stiffness.
 Future works will concentrate on redesigning the wrist to enhance structural robustness, while controller strategies will be refined by incorporating real-time sensor feedback to improve motion accuracy.